mongodb-industry-solutions/retail-store/resources/chatbot/README.md

         },
         "timestamp": {
           "name": "integer",
-          "description": "the epoch value (milliseconds) of the time at which the status change was made" }
+          "description": "the epoch value (milliseconds) of the time at which the status change was made.
+The most recent value is the current status"
+        }
       }
     },